nih-cfde/use-case-library-build/README.md

+# Use Case Library

 ## Getting started

+(You'll need to install the packages in `requirements.txt`.)

 Run:
 ```
 snakemake
 ```

+and then open `output/site/index.html`.

+You can see a deployed version at https://dib-lab.github.io/ucl/.

+## A brief overview of How This All Works.

+The files in `library/` define a collection of high-level summaries, user narratives, epics, user stories, and personas.

+These files provide three types of information:
+* a unique identifier, given by the TYPE-NUMBER in the filename; so `SUMMARY-1-topmed-genotype-phenotype` has the identifier `SUMMARY-1`.
+* some metadata, stored in the YAML header at the top of the file contents; this metadata links between object types.
+* markdown content describing things in more detail.

+The script `scripts/process.py` loads all of these files in, checks the metadata for correctness, and then creates a collection of output markdown files for a [mkdocs site](https://www.mkdocs.org/) under `output/docs`.
+The mkdocs configuration file is `output/mkdocs.yml`.
+These markdown files are created using jinja2 templating under the directory `templates/

+[mkdocs](https://www.mkdocs.org/) then takes `output/docs/` and
+`output/mkdocs.yml` and builds the mkdocs site, which is static HTML that can be viewed or deployed.
+The static site is located at `output/site/`, and `output/site/index.html` is the main entry point.

 ## Goals:

 * stable URL structure and permalinks
 * free text markdown editing & display for descriptions
 * formal metadata structure for linking between use case elements
+* validation of said structure

 ## TODO: